abdullahsajjad/cards-spinner/README.md

-# Tarot Spinner for Astrologers
+# Tarot Card Spinner for Astrologers

 #### A simple and lightweight WordPress Plugin For Astrologers <br> helps to keep users on the website for longer period of time